 “While households will be able to choose whether or not their home battery system operates as part of a virtual power plant, the ability to aggregate household solar and batteries – either now or at a future point in time – creates opportunities to address network issues and smooth loads by balancing out peak power demands,” the statement says.

-Battery storage provides will be required to qualify as a “system provider” and will need to go through the government’s dedicated website.
+Battery storage providers will be required to qualify as a “system provider” and will need to go through the government’s dedicated website.
 Only those with batteries capable of being recruited into a VPP need apply.

 “As part of the qualification process, installers and suppliers of home battery storage systems will be required to specify the extent to which their products and services contribute to the South Australian economy,” the government statement says.